dzzh/RIBs-wiki/Home.md

 Views build and update the UI.
 This includes instantiating and laying out UI components, handling user interaction, filling UI components with data, and animations.
 Views are designed to be as “dumb” as possible.
 They just display information.
 In general, they do not contain any code that needs to be unit tested.

+### Component
+Components are used to manage the RIB dependencies.
+They assist the Builders with instantiating the other units that compose a RIB.
+The Components provide access to the external dependencies that are needed to build a RIB as well as own the dependencies created by the RIB itself and control access to them from the other RIBs.
+The Component of a parent RIB is usually injected into the child RIB's Builder to give the child access to the parent RIB's dependencies.

 ## State Management
 Application state is largely managed and represented by the RIBs that are currently attached to the RIB tree.
 For example, as the user progresses through different states in a simplified ride sharing app, the app attaches and detaches the following RIBs (see GIF below).